Francis Kernan: Career

+State assembly

 He was a member of the New York State Assembly (Oneida County, 1st District) in 1861, and delegate to the 1867 New York Constitutional Convention.
 From 1870 until his death, Kernan served on the University of the State of New York Board of Regents.

+U.S. House

-He was elected as a Democrat to the Thirty-eighth Congress, defeating Republican Roscoe Conkling, and served from March 4, 1863 to March 3, 1865.
+He was elected as a Democrat to the Thirty-eighth Congress, defeating Republican Roscoe Conkling, and served from March 4, 1863, to March 3, 1865.
 In Congress he rendered important service as a member of the judiciary committee.
 In 1864, he was defeated for re-election by Conkling.
 Their political differences did not interrupt a warm personal friendship.
 As a member of the New York Assembly and the U.S. House during the American Civil War, Kernan was a prominent War Democrat, and was thoroughly in accord with the national government in its efforts to maintain the integrity of the Union.
+He showed so decided a spirit of justice and moderation that he was often consulted by President Abraham Lincoln on matters pertaining to the conduct of the war.
 He was instrumental in having the per capita tax on emigrants declared unconstitutional.
 In 1871, Kernan was an ally in Samuel J. Tilden's efforts to overthrow the Tweed ring.

 In 1872, he was the Democratic/Liberal Republican candidate for Governor of New York, but he was defeated by Republican John Adams Dix.

+U.S. Senate

 In January 1875, Kernan was elected a U.S. Senator from New York, the first Catholic senator from New York and its first Democratic senator in 24 years.
-He served from March 4, 1875 to March 3, 1881, alongside Roscoe Conkling.
-He numbered among his friends Abraham Lincoln, Horatio Seymour, Samuel J. Tilden, Thomas F. Bayard, Grover Cleveland, and other distinguished Americans, and his counsel and advice were often sought by them.
-He showed so decided a spirit of justice and moderation that he was often consulted by President Lincoln on matters pertaining to the conduct of the war.
+He served from March 4, 1875, to March 3, 1881, alongside Roscoe Conkling.
+He numbered among his friends Horatio Seymour, Samuel J. Tilden, Thomas F. Bayard, Grover Cleveland, and other distinguished Americans, and his counsel and advice were often sought by them.

+Democratic national conventions

 At the 1876 Democratic National Convention in St. Louis, Kernan nominated Samuel J. Tilden for President.
 In 1880, Kernan received the honorary degree of LL.D. from Georgetown University.
 In January 1881, Kernan was defeated for re-election by Republican Thomas C. Platt.

+Later career

 After Platt's resignation in May 1881, Kernan ran again for the Senate in the following special election but was defeated by Republican Warner Miller.
 At the Democratic convention of 1884, held at Chicago, he was not a delegate, but he was present at the special request of the leaders of his party and was one of the most efficient advocates, outside of the convention, for the nomination of Grover Cleveland.

+Georgetown University

 He represented Georgetown College at the Catholic Congress of laymen at Baltimore in 1889, and delivered a memorable address on that occasion.
 In charity he gave much, considering his means, as he was never a very wealthy man, to his church and to charitable institutions; and his legal advice was often freely given to the clergy and to Georgetown University.